By the Rev. Dr. Ed Hird

 I unknowingly participated in yoga, in the form of martial arts, for twenty years before renouncing it.
 Many people are unaware that martial arts is yoga in motion, and originated with Buddhist monks.
 After much prayer, I reluctantly gave it up because I didn’t want any gray area in my Christian life.
 It is not an easy or light thing for someone to renounce this, even as a Christian.
 For many, it is absolutely unthinkable.
 To even imagine giving it up may leave some feeling unexpectedly threatened or even angry.
 Most of us are more defensive and more emotionally attached than we imagine.
 In hindsight, I realized that the ritual motions and postures (asanas or katas) had gotten very deep into my psyche, shaping my very identity.
 Somehow over twenty years, they had become ingrained in me and even became part of me.
 Without intending it, I was to some degree serving two masters.
 This was a hard truth for me to accept.
 Change is never easy.
 I have heard of one Christian who is so entrenched in yoga that they have vowed to never give up yoga even if God himself told them to stop.
 It makes you wonder sometimes who is in charge of our lives.

 Historically yoga was only taught in secret to high-caste male Brahmins.
 It was very much a guy thing for the wealthy and powerful.
 In recent years, North American yoga has largely stripped itself of its more obvious Eastern trappings: gurus, incense, Sanskrit, and loin cloths.
 It has gone through a remarkable image makeover in a relatively short time period.
 Yoga classes and paraphernalia have become a ten-billion+ dollar consumer-driven industry, involving designer spandex, yoga mats, and DVDs.
 Old-time Yoga purists have called this new development the yoga industrial complex.
+There is so much money to be made that some yoga teachers have been unsuccessfully suing other yoga teachers over alleged copyright violation of specific yoga asana postures.
 In some parts of North America, yoga moms are replacing the demographic of soccer moms.
 Yoga has become such a strongly entrenched cultural fad that in some parts of North America it is being taught to children, often using tax-payers’ money, in otherwise strictly secular public school systems.
 Spiritually speaking, yoga has replaced the Lord’s Prayer which, you will remember, was bounced from our children’s classrooms for being too religious.
 The unquestioned assumption is that yoga has no religious connection.

 This North American yoga industry has registered thousands of copyrights, patents and trademarks, sometimes resulting in threatening lawsuits.
 The Indian Government is so concerned about the yoga copyrighting that they have set up their own task-force to protect yoga from being pirated by Westerners: